 For the upper thresholds there is the parameter Dynamic levels — upper bound, and for the lower thresholds Dynamic levels — lower bound.
 For both parameters you have three choices, which are described in the following three sections.

 With this option the calculation of the threshold values is not so easy to predict, because Checkmk calculates the standard deviation internally from all measured values of the reference period.
-To illustrate the effect, we need more information about the 12 measurements of the reference period on Fridays at 3:30am: We assume that 10 measurements are equal to 10, one is 11 and one is 9.
+To illustrate the effect, we need more information about the 12 measurements of the reference period on Fridays at 3:30 am: We assume that 10 measurements are equal to 10, one is 11 and one is 9.
 The 12 measurements therefore have an average value of 10 (which corresponds to the predicted value), a variance of about 0.167 and a standard deviation of about 0.41.
-(We will save the calculation details here, but you can refer to various link:https://de. statista.com/statistics/lexicon/definition/126/standard deviation/[statistics pages] on the Internet.)
+(We will save the calculation details here, but you can refer to various statistics pages on the internet.)

 You should check the ranges for WARN and CRIT carefully in the prediction graph, especially if you have the thresholds calculated from the standard deviation, as the values underlying the standard deviation cannot be read directly from the Checkmk user interface.
 By checking and, if necessary, adjusting the levels, you can prevent the service from unintentionally having the states WARN or CRIT too often.

 This completes the implementation of predictive monitoring.
-In the next chapter you will learn how the setup in the user interface can be observed during monitoring, and how you can display the prediction graph.
+In the next chapter you will learn how the setup can be observed in the monitoring, and how you can display the prediction graph.

-If you have set up prediction-based monitoring for a service, enabled the change, and once Checkmk has performed a check for this service, the new icon will appear in the service list:
+If you have set up prediction-based monitoring for a service, activate the changes, and once Checkmk has performed a check for this service, the new icon will appear in the service list:

-Click on in the Service List, and a graphic representation of the current prediction period — the Prediction Graph — will be displayed:
+Click in the service list and a graphic representation of the current prediction period — prediction graph — will be displayed:

 The time period displayed is based on the selected reference period.
 For example, if you have a weekly period, you can view the individual days of the week and use the drop-down list above the graph to switch to another day.
 With the special Everyday list entry the graph will show you the average values for all days from which data are available.

 Tip: As with the initial setup, any change to the predictive monitoring will only become effective following a fresh check of the service.
-You do not need to wait for the next regular check, but can trigger one manually from the service list with the icon, and the menu item Reschedule 'Checkmk' service.
+You do not need to wait for the next regular check, but can trigger one manually from the service list with the icon, and the Reschedule 'Check_MK' service menu item.